 You are required to submit a $300.00 deposit when you apply for a team.
 This deposit is only refundable if you are not chosen as a team member for the team in which you applied.
 In the event that you are accepted to the team and you decide to withdraw from the team, the deposit is not refundable.
 You do have the option to transfer the deposit funds to another team within one year from the original deposit payment date.

-Once accepted for a team any/all funds paid toward your trip are non-refundable in the even that you decide to withdraw from the team.
+Once accepted for a team any/all funds paid toward your trip are non-refundable in the event that you decide to withdraw from the team or the team is cancelled.
 If the funds are un-encumbered at the time of withdraw (Meaning airline tickets are not yet purchased and in-country funds not yet distributed) you have the option to transfer funds to another trip/team within one year of your original team acceptance date.
 After that point in time the funds will roll into PHH general fund.